About Bluetooth Hearing Aids

 Hearing aids can be paired with a streamer, and then the streamer can be paired with other external devices such as a mobile phone.
 When set up correctly, the streamer will pick up the Bluetooth signal from your phone, convert the Bluetooth signal to FM or electromagnetic field (depending on the manufacturer’s design) and resend it to your hearing aid wirelessly.

 A streamer can be worn around your neck or placed in your pocket allowing you to enjoy the benefits of hands-free operation.
 Whether you use a Bluetooth hearing aid or a streamer device to stream audio to your hearing aids, the ability to enjoy your audio information or music are awesome benefits that heretofore have been unavailable.

 A Standard Protocol

-In conclusion, Bluetooth has become the electronics industry standard communication protocol.
-It’s not specific to one particular communication genre, manufacturer or device, there is now a uniformity for all personal communication devices.
-The Bluetooth system has been time tested and refined.
+In conclusion, Bluetooth has become the electronics industry’s standard communication protocol.
+It’s not specific to one particular communication genre, manufacturer, or device.
+There is now uniformity for all personal communication devices.
+The Bluetooth system has been time-tested and refined.
 Bluetooth has deservedly evolved into a marvel of security, reliability, and usability for all communication platforms.

-Bluetooth technology in hearing aids has greatly elevated the hearing aid wearers experience and enables hearing aids to double as highly-personalized, custom audio devices.
+Bluetooth hearing aid technology has greatly elevated the hearing aid wearers’ experience and enables hearing aids to double as highly-personalized, custom audio devices.
 It’s an example of using today’s wireless hearing aid technology in a smart way that truly provides convenience for hearing aid wearers.